-After the home inspection process in Melbourne, there are likely some repairs you will want to have made.
+After the home inspection process in Central Florida, there are likely some repairs you will want to have made.
 But what are the things you should ask to have fixed and what things should you ultimately take care of yourself?
 In our latest post, we will help you determine what to request be fixed and what items you should accept as-is.

 When it comes to requesting repairs, you should typically only expect major things to be fixed.
 Items that will have an adverse effect on your enjoyment of the home.
 You don’t want to be too demanding and lose out on the house.